mixaildudin/Brainfuck.NET/README.md

 I needed an .exe file generation, but in .NET Core / .NET5 the `AssemblyBuilder`class does not have a convenient `Save` method as it does in good old .NET Framework.

+The project is written under 4.8.
+The compiled executables were tested under 4.8, but might as well work under older versions.

 Maybe I will port this project to .NET 5 or 6 making use of [`Mono.Cecil`](https://github.com/jbevain/cecil) or [`ILPack`](https://github.com/Lokad/ILPack) in the future.